keithalewis/math/yo.md

 The standard terminology for a functor that is an isomorphism is that it is _full_ and _faithful_.

 Yoneda's lemma is quite shocking.
 Pick an object, any object, and you get a representation.
-Also the fact the representation is one-to-one (faithfull) follows from evaluating on the identity arrow (of a different object).
+Also, each arrow of $\cat{C}$ gets sent to a boatload of arrows but the fact the representation is one-to-one (faithfull) follows from evaluating on the identity arrow (of a different object).

+Maybe it should not be so shocking.
+In Cayley's theorem each group element gives both a left and right representaion.
+Also, the representation involves a permutation that can (potentially) shuffle every element in the group.